andrewmcveigh/cljs-time/README.md

 A date and time library for ClojureScript, immitating the [clj-time](https://github.com/clj-time/clj-time) library.

-This is my crude and naïve attempt at replicating some of the functionality in clj-time.
-This is in no way a drop-in clojurescript replacement for clj-time, however the goal is that over time I can hopefully replicate enough of the clj-time API and functionality to make this library "good enough" for other projects.
+Cljs-time is an attempt at replicating the functionality in clj-time. **This is not a drop-in clojurescript replacement for clj-time**, however the goal is that over time enough functionality of the clj-time API can be replicated to make this library "good enough" for other projects.

 This library is currently leaning on the [Google Closure goog.date](http://docs.closure-library.googlecode.com/git/namespace_goog_date.html) library for basic date/time functionality. **The date objects in this library